aerogear/graphback/templates/ts-react-apollo-client/README.md

 yarn start:client
 ```

-## Dependencies:
+## Dependencies And Tools:

 The following tools and technologies have been used to create this template:

-\*GraphQL : GraphQL is an open-source data query and manipulation language for APIs which was publically released by Facebook in 2015.
+- [GraphQL](https://graphql.org/): GraphQL is an open-source data query and manipulation language for APIs which was publically released by Facebook in 2015.

-\*Apollo Client : Apollo Client provides a neat abstraction layer and an interface to interact with the GraphQL server.
+- [Apollo Client](https://www.apollographql.com/docs/react/): Apollo Client provides a neat abstraction layer and an interface to interact with the GraphQL server.
 It allows easier building of UI components that fetch data via GraphQL.

-\*Material UI: Material-UI is an open-source project that features React components that implement Google's Material Design.
+- [Material UI](https://material-ui.com/): Material-UI is an open-source project that features React components that implement Google's Material Design.
 It has been used for styling this sample React template.

 ## Project structure